simphotonics/generic_reader/README.md

 The premise of source code generation is that we can somehow specify (hopefully few) details and flesh out the rest of the classes, methods, and variables during the build process.

-Dart's static [analyzer] provides access to libraries, classes, fields, class methods, etc (contained in *.dart files) in the form of elements.
+Dart's static [analyzer] provides access to libraries, classes, fields, class methods, etc (contained in *.dart files) in the form of [Elements].
 These elements are static representations of runtime objects.

 Source code generation relies heavily on *constants* (instantiated by a constructor prefixed with the keyword const) since constants are known during static analysis.
 Constants values are represented by a [DartObject] and can be accessed by using the method [computeConstantValue()] (available for elements representing a variable).